Marc-Bernard-Tools/ABAP-Language-Syntax/README.md

 # ABAP Language Support / Syntax Highlighting

-Here's a list of solutions that support the ABAP programming language typically with syntax highlighting:
+A list of solutions that support the ABAP programming language typically with syntax highlighting

 ## Official Documentation